I have wrestled with this About Me page–what to say, how much to say, how to summarize me on a page–such an important, commit-it-to-print task!

 Now, now…you can’t judge a book by its cover!

 Just because I am fair-skinned, blonde, blue-eyed and of Dutch/Irish ancestry doesn’t mean that I can’t hold my own in Spanish, and then some.

 I remember the father that remarked in astonishment to his son on his first day in my middle school Spanish class, “Your Spanish teacher is a blonde?!?!”

 Not too sure what he was expecting–perhaps not a Spanish teacher with the name of Katie O’Grady.

 Okay, I admit it, the shock factor is a little fun.

 And so the story is this…

-I am a lucky Mama to 13-year-old twins, girlfriend to my retired firefighter hubby Frank, living and adventuring full time in mainland Mexico since November of 2012.
+I am a lucky Mama to 18-year-old twins (who were 8 when we immigrated), partner, wife and best friend to my retired firefighter hubby Frank (turned solar designer & installer extraordinaire), living and adventuring full time in mainland Mexico for the past ten years.